Llandovery Falls

-Llandovery Falls is a small waterfall located in Saint Ann Parish, Jamaica.
+Llandovery Falls, also known as the Konoko Falls, is a small waterfall located in Saint Ann Parish, Jamaica.
 The falls were named after a nearby sugar estate.
 The falls became well known after a photograph of them taken by James Johnston was used on the first one-penny stamp in Jamaica.
 In the early 20th century the falls were described on a tourist postcard as "A never-failing source of fresh water containing a fair amount of fish".